Ida Lupino: Actress

 Mark Hellinger, associate producer at Warner Bros., was impressed by Lupino's performance in The Light That Failed, and hired her for the femme-fatale role in the Raoul Walsh-directed They Drive by Night (1940), opposite stars George Raft, Ann Sheridan and Humphrey Bogart.
 The film did well and the critical consensus was that Lupino stole the movie, particularly in her unhinged courtroom scene.
 Warner Bros. offered her a contract which she negotiated to include some freelance rights.
 She worked with Walsh and Bogart again in High Sierra (1941), where she impressed critic Bosley Crowther in her role as an "adoring moll".

 Her performance in The Hard Way (1943) won the New York Film Critics Circle Award for Best Actress.
 She starred in Pillow to Post (1945), which was her only comedic leading role.
-After the drama Deep Valley (1947) finished shooting, neither Warner Bros. nor Lupino moved to renew her contract and she left the studio in 1947.
 Although in demand throughout the 1940s, she arguably never became a major star although she often had top billing in her pictures, above actors such as Humphrey Bogart, and was repeatedly critically lauded for her realistic, direct acting style.

 She often incurred the ire of studio boss Jack Warner by objecting to her casting, refusing poorly written roles that she felt were beneath her dignity as an actress, and making script revisions deemed unacceptable by the studio.
 As a result, she spent a great deal of her time at Warner Bros. suspended.
-In 1942, she rejected an offer to star with Ronald Reagan in Kings Row, and was immediately put on suspension at the studio.
-Eventually, a tentative rapprochement was brokered, but her relationship with the studio remained strained.
-In 1947, Lupino left Warner Brothers and appeared for 20th Century Fox as a nightclub singer in the film noir Road House, performing her musical numbers in the film.
+In 1941, she rejected a supporting role in Kings Row and a lead role in Juke Girl and was put on suspension at the studio.
+Within a few months, a rapprochement was brokered, but her relationship with the studio remained strained over the next few years.
+After the drama Deep Valley (1947) finished shooting, Lupino left Warner Brothers having turned down a four-year exclusive contract.
+A year later, she appeared for 20th Century Fox as a nightclub singer in the film noir Road House, performing her musical numbers in the film.
 She starred in On Dangerous Ground in 1951, and may have taken on some of the directing tasks of the film while director Nicholas Ray was ill.

 Director, writer and producer – The Filmakers Inc.

 While on suspension, Lupino had ample time to observe filming and editing processes, and she became interested in directing.
-She described how bored she was on set while "someone else seemed to be doing all the interesting work".
+She described how bored she was on set while "someone else seemed to be doing all the interesting work", and said "It's so much more fun.
+Creating it yourself, not just parading in front of a camera".